how to build a job board using GravityView

 💡 Check out a live demo of the job board and get your own free trial site preloaded with all GravityKit add-ons!

-Now add two Dropdown fields – one called Job Type (with the options “full-time”, “part-time”, or “freelance”) and one called “Job Category”.
+Next, we’ll add two Drop Down fields – one called Type (with the options “full-time”, “part-time”, or “freelance”) and one for the job category.
 To keep things simple, we’ll add three categories – “Sales & Marketing”, “Design”, and “Programming”.

 Here’s what our completed form looks like: